-This is a steel-cut oats recipe which is quite different and okay on a ketogenic diet unless you are morbidly obese or an unstable diabetic; then for a period all carbs must be strictly limited, even the good ones.
+This steel-cut oats recipe is quite different and okay on a ketogenic diet unless you are morbidly obese or an unstable diabetic; then for a period all carbs must be strictly limited, even the good ones.

 Rolled and steel-cut oats still have the fibre that makes them so friendly; it keeps you regular and slows the absorption of the breakdown products, mainly glucose.